-Since there’s no magic hangover pill (not yet, anyway), what can you do when you, well, overdo it?
+Since there’s no magic hangover pill (not yet, anyway), what can you do when you overdo it?

 The answer, for many, lies in carbohydrates.
-A hangover is essentially severe dehydration and a drop in blood sugar, which leaves the overindulger feeling a range of symptoms including nausea, fatigue, irritability and aches.
+A hangover is essentially severe dehydration and a drop in blood sugar, which leaves the overindulged feeling a range of symptoms: nausea, fatigue, irritability and aches.

-Although drinking too much alcohol the next day isn't advisable, many people swear by a little “hair of the dog," and nothing beats the Bloody Mary if this is the direction you so choose.
+Although experts advise to avoid alcohol the next day, many people swear by a little “hair of the dog.”
+Nothing beats the Bloody Mary if this is the direction you so choose.

 While you can find it all over the world, the drink has special significance in Paris, where it was invented in 1921 at Harry’s New York Bar.

-Although over the years many bars around the world have put their own spin on the Bloody Mary (horseradish is now more common than not), at Harry’s it’s still made the classic way: vodka, tomato juice, Tabasco, salt, pepper, lemon and Worcester sauce.
+Many bars around the world have put their own spin on the Bloody Mary (horseradish is now more common than not), but at Harry’s, it’s still made the classic way: vodka, tomato juice, Tabasco, salt, pepper, lemon and Worcester sauce.

-Slide bread under the broiler -- or grill, as they say in the UK -- to lightly toast both sides, then slather on butter and spicy mustard and pile grated cheddar on top.
-Slide back under the broiler until the cheese is melted and voila, you're now that much closer to getting through the day.
+Slide bread under the broiler – or grill, as they say in the UK – to lightly toast both sides, then slather on butter and spicy mustard and pile grated cheddar on top.
+Slide back under the broiler until the cheese is melted.
+Voila!
+You’re now that much closer to getting through the day.

 Although Berliners will enjoy a currywurst at any time of day, this classic German snack is perhaps best the day after a big night out in Berlin.

-Flæskestegssandwich (pork roast sandwich), an epic, meaty sandwich, is like gold to the irritable and hungry.
+Flæskestegssandwich (pork roast sandwich) is like gold to the irritable and hungry.
 Danish cuisine, often associated with beautifully presented, minimalist plates of foraged ingredients, is actually more diverse.

 Have it to help ward off a hangover (Kødbyens Høker, an outdoor kiosk in the city’s meatpacking district is popular for a reason), or make it your first stop when you wake up with a massive headache and hunger.